Current Reservoir Level

 Whale Rock Reservoir has limited access to the south shore for hiking and fishing from the shore.

-The fish population includes steelhead, catfish, blue gill, and Sacramento suckers.
+The fish population includes steelhead, catfish, bluegill, bass, and Sacramento suckers.

 Staff is available to provide information, speak to interested public groups, or host tours of the dam and related infrastructure.
 Please contact Noah Evans to inquire about a tour, information, or speaking opportunity.